rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 ## **VMRESUME Instruction**

+Now that we handled the VM-exit, it's time to continue the guest.
+We could continue the execution by using the **VMRESUME** instruction.

-VMRESUME is like VMLAUNCH, but it's used in order to resume the guest.
+**VMRESUME** is like **VMLAUNCH**, but it's used in order to resume the guest.

+To compare these instructions,

 - VMLAUNCH fails if the launch state of the current VMCS is not "clear".
 If the instruction is successful, it sets the launch state to "launched."

 - VMRESUME fails if the launch state of the current VMCS is not "launched."

-So it's clear that if you executed VMLAUNCH before, you can't use it anymore to resume the guest code, and in this condition, VMRESUME is used.
+So it's clear that if we executed the **VMLAUNCH** instruction before, we can't use it anymore to resume the guest code, and in this condition, **VMRESUME** is used.

-The following code is the implementation of VMRESUME.
+The following code is the implementation of **VMRESUME**.

 ```
 VOID